 College Bachelor of Science, Major in Accountancy De La Salle University, Manila

-Ms. Bustamante is a Certified Public Accountant and a Stanford LEAD Professional.
+Ms. Bustamante is a Certified Public Accountant.
 She is not connected with any Philippine government agency or instrumentality.
 She is not a director of any publicly-listed company in the Philippines.